Matrix20085/mccTracker/README.md

 - [x] Slice of each level as picture in accordion
 - [x] Make level text more readable on all pictures
 - [ ] Work on mobile development
+- [ ] Update General in each level
+- [ ] Automaticaly snap to top of level when expanded
+- [ ] Game name of selcted game above list of levels
+- [ ] Some type of progress bar
+- [ ] Expand all/ Collapse all

 ## Future:
 - [ ] Add links to achivements details (Halopedia)